Get your Electrical Design Data under Control

 Each check-in of a project saves a new version in the Vault and creates a new version number.
 This ensures that all processing statuses of a project are saved.
 Later on, all intermediate statuses can be accessed in the history.

-Reuse of projects
+Reuse of E3.series projects

 The Starter Package contains functions for the easy reuse of existing projects.
 Each version can be replicated and used as a starting point for a new design.
 With the Share function, a project can be generated as a reference to a master project.
 This then provides an identical view with the data of the master project.
-This means that each reference project can be updated flexibly and dynamically at any time with a new and revised version of the master project.
+This means that each referencing project can be updated flexibly and dynamically at any time with a new and revised version of the master project.